oasis-tcs/csaf/extension/README.md

 **Complement, do not duplicate.** An extension MUST NOT convey data that CSAF Core already intends to convey.
 Implementers MUST fully use the relevant CSAF Core fields before turning to an extension.
 Extensions exist to fill genuine gaps in the standard, not to work around limited adoption of existing fields.
 Once CSAF Core or an official extension conveys information previously carried by an extension, the official field MUST be used, and the TC MAY deny-list the superseded extension to preserve interoperability.

 **Align with the purpose of CSAF.** An extension MUST NOT contradict the purpose or intent of CSAF.
-It MUST support the creation, exchange, and consumption of security advisory information, and any domain-specific data it introduces MUST serve a vulnerability or product context, the description or assessment of a vulnerability, the technical identification, lifecycle or vulnerability applicability of a product, remediation or mitigation, identification or configuration of a product, or the relationships between vulnerabilities and products.
-Extensions addressing unrelated concerns, such as organizational processes or internal workflows not tied to advisory content, are out of scope and will not be considered for registration.
+It MUST support the creation, exchange, and consumption of security advisory information, and any domain-specific data it introduces MUST serve
+- a vulnerability or product context,
+- the description or assessment of a vulnerability,
+- the technical identification, lifecycle or vulnerability applicability of a product, remediation or mitigation,
+- identification or configuration of a product, or the relationships between vulnerabilities and products.

+Extensions addressing unrelated concerns are out of scope and will not be considered for registration.
+This includes but is not limited to:
+- Extensions addressing organizational processes or internal workflows not tied to advisory content,
+- Extensions that contain data regarding the geographical location of vendors.

 **Limit scope to a single location.** An extension is limited to one specific location in the CSAF schema.
 This constraint keeps extensions predictable and straightforward to implement.
 Extensions that can apply to a single vulnerability or the whole CSAF document are allowed to appear in both locations.

 ### Documentation and Implementation

-**Open source.** The CSAF Extension Package [https://github.com/oasis-tcs/csaf/blob/master/csaf_2.1/prose/share/csaf-v2.1-draft.md#conformance-clause-35-csaf-extension-package], extension schema, specification, tests, and all supporting documentation MUST be open source, and the source repositories MUST be publicly accessible.
+**Open source.** The CSAF Extension Package[CSAF Extension Package](https://docs.oasis-open.org/csaf/csaf/v2.1/csaf-v2.1.html#conformance-clause-35-csaf-extension-package), extension schema, specification, tests, and all supporting documentation MUST be open source, and the source repositories MUST be publicly accessible.
 The chosen license MUST be compatible with the OASIS IPR Policy so that the material can be incorporated into CSAF.
 Documentation MUST be sufficient for an independent party to implement the extension without access to the authors.

 Private extensions are exempted from the requirement to make the Extension Package open source and publicly accessible while this is still RECOMMENDED.

 **Reference implementation.** A reference implementation MUST be available as open source and MUST be written in a memory-safe programming language.
 It demonstrates feasibility and surfaces implementation challenges before formal adoption.
 For official extensions, the reference implementation SHOULD be complete before the final TC vote.
 Private extensions are exempted from the requirement to make the reference implementation open source and publicly accessible while this is still RECOMMENDED.

 **Documentation standards.** Extensions MUST be reasonably documented, with a clear statement of purpose and usage guidance.
 Documentation MUST include schema definitions, use cases, examples, and integration guidance, and MUST be clear enough for independent developers to implement the extension correctly.